la2050/challenge/faqs.markdown

 <summary markdown="1">
 ## Does the program have to serve all of Los Angeles (City or County)?
 </summary>
 No!
-Your project may zero-in on a particular neighborhood, community, city, or region in Los Angeles County.
+Your project may serve our broader region or zero-in on a particular neighborhood, community, city, or region in Los Angeles County.
 It’s up to you.

 </details>